MalarvizhiK/messages-rabbitmq/README.md

 Sending text 'Task8'
 Sending text 'Task9'

 The code **JMSAsyncReceiveQueueClient.java** creates a connection factory, create a new connection and session, create message consumers which we will then use to receive messages from the created queue **jmsqueue**.
+It consumes messages asynchronously.
+It uses a message listener in order to consume messages asynchronously.
+In order to make sure the asynchronous consumer doesn’t run indefinitely, it calls countDown() on latch when the message received is ‘END’.

 Compile and Run the Program as shown below: